 Sensitivity is the ability of the test to identify correctly those who have the disease.
 Specificity is the ability of the test to identify correctly those who do not have the disease.
 Class 12.
 Statistical methods in Epidemiology.
 Meta-Analysis.
 Practical work using scientific articles from websites as an example.
 Content.
 Statistical methods and techniques used in Epidemiology.
-Epidemiologic studies are determined by the study design and data type.
-PrinciplesofDataAnalysis, StatisticalThinking, MultivariateAnalysis, HandlingofDataProblems, Meta-Analysis.
+The study design and data type determines epidemiologic studies.
+Principles of Data Analysis, Statistical Thinking, Multivariate Analysis, Handling of Data Problems, Meta-Analysis.
 Class 13.
 DEPTH model in Medicine.
-Implementation of epidemiologic studies in

-Medicine.
-Practical work using scientific articles from websites as an example.
-Content.
-DEPTH model in Medicine.
-There are diagnostic, etiologic, prognostic and therapeutic researches for solving problem of Clinical Medicine.
+Implementation of epidemiologic studies in Medicine: Practical work using scientific articles from websites as an example.
+Content: DEPTH model in Medicine.
+Diagnostic, etiologic, prognostic, and therapeutic research are used to solve Clinical Medicine problems.